ammarmplumber/ammarplumber.github.io/content/profile/index.md

 - **Political View:** Conservative
 - **Children:** None

 I am based in Dallas, TX (USA), where I work at a family-founded government technology firm, AdComp Systems, steering the ship as the Chief of Staff.
-My work is dynamic, dabbling in everything from product design to marketing, with an academic foundation in economics, philosophy, and neuroscience, which I studied at the University of Pennsylvania.
+My work is dynamic, dabbling in everything from product design to marketing.
+My academic background is in economics, philosophy, and neuroscience.
+I completed my undergrad and graduate education at the University of Pennsylvania.

 {{< img src="academic.webp" >}}